akrameid/online-book-store/README.md

               }
         - [POST] /users/{userId}/books/{bookId}/borrow : request to borrow the provided book id for the provided user id
         - [PUT] /users/{userId}/books/{bookId}/return : return back the borrowed book id for the provided user id
-    - There are initial data in the system : 2 books and 2 users
+    - Attached in the repo postman collection "Online Bookstore.postman_collection.json" contain all needed apis

 ## Use cases